rangsimanketkaew/deepcv/docs/installation/deepcv-cpp.md

     sudo cp -r bazel-bin/tensorflow/*.so* $LIB_TF/lib/
     sudo cp -r /home/rangsiman/protobuf-3.9.2/lib/*.so* $LIB_TF/lib/
     ```

 More details on package dependencies installation and compilation of TensorFlow C++ API are available at https://github.com/rangsimanketkaew/tensorflow_cpp_api.

+> The procedure above should also work with new version or Python and Bazel.

 ## Compile PLUMED with DeepCV and TensorFlow